Challan: Tax challans

-Several Tax forms in India are known as Tax Challan forms e.g. CHALLAN NO./ITNS 280, CHALLAN NO./ITNS 281, CHALLAN NO./ITNS 282, CHALLAN NO./ITNS 283.
+Several tax forms in India are known as tax challan forms e.g. CHALLAN NO./ITNS 280, CHALLAN NO./ITNS 281, CHALLAN NO./ITNS 282, CHALLAN NO./ITNS 283.
 The abbreviation CIN is also used in this context of tax forms as well.

 Delivery challan

-When an item is delivered, the proof of delivery receipt is a Delivery Challan.
-Sometimes items are paid after delivery and physical verification of the delivered item and the "Delivery Challan" with receiving signature is held for future payment against it.
-Thus delivering items in advance "on a loan basis" before processing payment or procurement has come to be described as delivering "on a Challan basis".
+When an item is delivered, the proof of delivery receipt is a delivery challan.
+Sometimes items are paid after delivery and physical verification of the delivered item and the "delivery challan" with receiving signature is held for future payment against it.
+Thus delivering items in advance "on a loan basis" before processing payment or procurement has come to be described as delivering "on a challan basis".
 In this case the term "loan basis" or "credit basis" is relative because both parties might keep a copy of the challan.
-But if there is only one original copy, then the receiver signs and puts receive details (usually of intact package), time and date etc. on the Challan and hands it as a receipt of delivery credit to the party who sent the consignment.
+But if there is only one original copy, then the receiver signs and puts receive details (usually of intact package), time and date etc. on the challan and hands it as a receipt of delivery credit to the party who sent the consignment.

 General payment receipt challan

-Any payment receipt from a big institution, especially govt institution issued to an individual may be termed a challan. e.g. Oxford Learners Dictionary gives an example "You need to show a copy of the fee payment challan before you can take the exam.
+Any payment receipt from a big institution, especially a government institution, issued to an individual may be termed a challan. e.g. Oxford Learners Dictionary gives an example "You need to show a copy of the fee payment challan before you can take the exam.

 Challan as a punitive citation for an offence or infringement

 Traffic challan

-Another example of use of "Challan" is as a traffic ticket issued by the traffic police for a violation of traffic rules by a driver.
+Another example of use of "challan" is as a traffic ticket issued by the traffic police for a violation of traffic rules by a driver.
 When a traffic challan is issued against a person's name he or she is responsible to pay the penalty depending on the type of violation made as per the Indian Motor Vehicles Act, 1988.

-Traffic Challan can be paid by various mechanisms e.g. by cash, at an e-seva center, or by any other payment mode as specified on the challan.
+Traffic challans can be paid by various mechanisms e.g. by cash, at an e-seva center, or by any other payment mode as specified on the challan.

-Challans under Section 188 of Indian Penal Code
+Challans under section 188 of the Indian Penal Code

-Usually Traffic Police carry a Receipt book named a Challan Book.
-But other than traffic violations other offenses may be also Challaned with a Magistrates order under Section 188 of Indian Penal Code e.g. instances of not wearing mask during covid have been Challaned u/s 188 IPC.
+Usually traffic police carry a receipt book named a challan book.
+But other than traffic violations other offenses may be also challaned with a magistrates order under Section 188 of Indian Penal Code (IPC).
+For example, instances of not wearing a mask during the COVID-19 pandemic have been challaned under section 188 the IPC.